Blåhaj: Product description

-Blåhaj is a stuffed toy resembling a blue shark.
-Both the outer fabric and the hollow fiber filling are made out of polyester, and in addition, the filling is 100% recycled.
-It is available in two sizes – a large 1 meter version and a small 0.55 meter version – and can be machine-washed at 40°C (104°F).
-Its name is derived from the Swedish word blåhaj, meaning 'blue shark'.
+A Blåhaj is a stuffed toy resembling a blue shark.
+Both the outer fabric and the hollow fiber filling are made out of polyester.
+The filling is 100% recycled.
+It is available in two sizes – a large 1 meter version and a small 0.55 meter version.
+It can be machine-washed at 40°C (104°F).
+Its name is the Swedish word blåhaj, meaning 'blue shark'.

 IKEA plush toys, including Blåhaj, are designed with embroidered eyes rather than the commonly used plastic ones.
 This design is primarily a safety measure to eliminate the choking hazard that detached plastic eyes pose to young children.
 Additionally, IKEA states on its website that this method enhances the toy's durability, ensuring it can better withstand play and washing over a long period.

 Production and distribution

 IKEA first sold its shark plush design from at least 2008 under the names "Grössby" (/sv/) and "Klappar Haj" (/sv/; lit. 'petting shark').
 Unlike the current blue Blåhaj, these original versions were grey.
 The Grössby variant featured a slightly stiffer filling, comparable to IKEA's "Ensta" (/sv/) killer whale plush.

 By 2012, IKEA transitioned to using blue fabric for the plush but continued to use the "Klappar Haj" name.
 The product was rebranded with the current "Blåhaj" name in early 2014.

 An earlier predecessor, named "Korall Haj" (/sv/; lit. 'coral shark'), dates back to 2006.

 Blåhaj are manufactured in Indonesia and Ludhiana, India.

-In response to the toy's popularity, IKEA has produced a line of Blåhaj shopping bags, which are sold at its stores in some regions, including Taiwan and Malaysia.
-IKEA has also used Blåhaj in marketing material; IKEA Japan used the toy as a mascot in a marketing campaign for tiny apartments sold by IKEA in the region.
+In response to the toy's popularity, IKEA produced a line of Blåhaj shopping bags, which are sold at its stores in some regions, including Taiwan and Malaysia.
+IKEA also used Blåhaj in marketing material; IKEA Japan used the toy as a mascot in a marketing campaign for tiny apartments sold by IKEA in the region.
 In the campaign, Blåhaj plays a real estate agent who envisions a tiny apartment.
 IKEA of Malaysia and Taiwan sold red-bean and sesame-filled buns resembling Blåhaj.
 IKEA Hong Kong featured Blåhaj as part of an advertising campaign for its Tsim Sha Tsui branch, punning the location as "Tsim Shark Tsui".

 As a cultural phenomenon

-According to Know Your Meme, whimsical photographs of Blåhaj circulated on Tumblr and Instagram as early as late 2014.
+Photographs of Blåhaj circulated on Tumblr and Instagram as early as late 2014.
 By 2018, Blåhaj gained wider prominence as an internet meme, with social media users worldwide, such as in Russia, posting lighthearted images featuring it.
-Many of these featured the toy in human-like scenes, such as reading a book or dining with other Blåhajs.
+Many of these featured the toy in human-like scenes, such as reading a book or dining with other Blåhaj.